Jarn/jarn.viewdoc/README.txt

     configuration file setting of the same name.

 ``-l, --list-styles``
-    Print available styles and exit.
+    List available styles and exit.

 ``-h, --help``
     Print the help message and exit.